jaraymsft/MixedRealityToolkit-Unity/Documentation/Architecture/Overview.md

 The goal of this architectural overview is to give the reader an overall survey of what is contained within the MRTK.
-After reading through the architecture documentation, the reader should understand: documentation, the reader should understand:
+After reading through the architecture documentation, the reader should understand:

 - the large pieces of MRTK and how they connect,
 - the concepts that MRTK introduces that may not exist in vanilla Unity,
 - how some of the larger systems (such as Input) work.